ToBinio/matura/README.md

-This project is a collection of all relevant information for NSCS and DBI/DSAI
+This project is a collection of all relevant information for NSCS and DBI/DSAI it is best viewed and edited with [Obsidian](https://obsidian.md/)